-They released there debut All's well that ends well in 2005. it caused a huge stir in the post-hardcore community for it's ambitious sound and aesthetic as well as for Craig Owens intense vocals which sounded closer to broadway than to post hardcore.
+They released their debut album, All's Well That Ends Well, in 2005.
+It caused a huge stir in the post-hardcore community for its ambitious sound and its aesthetic as well as for Craig Owens' intense vocals, which sounded closer to Broadway than to post-hardcore.

-They followed this with Bone Palace Ballet which increased there ambition by featuring classical arrangements influenced by Fiona Apple, cabaret songs, better integrated use of piano, and even straight up metalcore
+They followed this with Bone Palace Ballet, which increased their ambition by featuring classical arrangements influenced by Fiona Apple, cabaret songs, better integrated use of piano, and even straight up metalcore.

 Tropes featured by Chiodos:

-- Author Appeal: Shakespear quotes and lush classical instrumentation
+- Author Appeal: William Shakespeare quotes and lush classical instrumentation

-- Careful With That Axe: Craig is pretty good at luring you in with a poppy melody that results in a scream out of nowhere
+- Careful with That Axe: Craig is pretty good at luring you in with a poppy melody only to deliver beastly screams out of nowhere way later.

-- Shout-Out: numerous ones in there song titles, and many to a number of Shakespear plays and sonnets in their song lyrics.
+- Shout-Out: Numerous ones in their song titles, and many to a number of Shakespeare plays and sonnets in their song lyrics.